LASER: LLM Agent with State-Space Exploration for Web Navigation: Introduction

 \section{Introduction}

 Large language models (LLMs) such as GPT-4 \cite{openai2023gpt4} have achieved remarkable performance on a wide range of natural language understanding (NLU) tasks \cite{brown2020language,ouyang2022training,wei2023chainofthought}.
 Recently, they have been adapted to interactive decision-making tasks such as virtual home navigation \cite{yang2023autogpt}, text-based games \cite{lin2023swiftsage} or web-navigation \cite{yao2023react,zhou2023webarena}.
-These tasks are inherently more challenging than traditional NLU tasks due to the need to explore unknown environments and perform long sequences of actions to reach the goal state.
 Previous methods that utilize LLMs to solve interactive tasks often implicitly assume a forward-only execution mode for the model, where they only provide a few oracle trajectories as in-context examples to teach the model how to reason step-by-step \cite{yao2023react,sridhar2023hierarchical}.
 In other words, the correct action is selected at every step in those oracle trajectories.
-This might lead to sub-optimal performance because when the model makes a mistake at test time, it would not know how to recover from it.
-At the same time, including many in-context examples to cover all possible scenarios is either costly or unrealistic.
+This might lead to sub-optimal performance because when the model makes an unexpected mistake at test time, it would not know how to recover from it.
+At the same time, including many in-context examples to cover all possible scenarios is costly or unrealistic.
 Moreover, previous methods assume a global action space where the model is free to take any action at any step because they either define the possible actions at the beginning of the prompt or expect the LLM to figure out the possible action from in-context examples automatically.
 This might further increase the task's difficulty, and the LLM may perform invalid actions in certain cases.